DominionCyber/talon_hunt_framework_documentation/docs/faqs.md

 ### Which CrowdStrike modules does Talon support?

-Talon is designed primarily for use with **Falcon Insight** (EDR) and the **Event Search** / **Investigate** capabilities.
-Some queries may also be applicable to **Falcon OverWatch** and **Falcon Discover** depending on your subscription.
+Talon is designed primarily for Falcon Insight (EDR) and the Event Search / Investigate workflow.
+Some content may also apply to Falcon OverWatch and Falcon Discover depending on licensing and telemetry availability.

 ### Does Talon work with other EDR platforms?

-No. Talon is purpose-built for CrowdStrike Falcon and uses CrowdStrike Query Language (CQL).
-It is not compatible with other EDR platforms without significant modification.
+No. Talon is purpose-built for CrowdStrike Falcon and relies on CrowdStrike Query Language (CQL).
+It is not directly portable to other platforms without significant rewriting.

 ### What Falcon permissions do I need?

-You'll need permissions to create and manage saved searches within your Falcon tenant.
-Typically this requires the **Falcon Analyst** or **Falcon Admin** role, depending on your organization's RBAC configuration.
+At minimum, users must have permissions to create and manage saved searches within their Falcon tenant.
+This is commonly granted through Falcon Analyst or Falcon Admin roles, depending on RBAC configuration.

+If deploying content via the API, additional permissions and API scopes are required, including:

+- `NGSIEM Saved Queries` (write access)
+- `NGSIEM Lookup Files` (write access, if deploying lookup tables)

 ---